-The tauonic mode has been measured by Belle and BaBar, and the last Belle measurement [14], combining the results obtained in the hadronic and semileptonic tag, reached a precision of 24% on the Branching Ratio.
-The Belle II experiment has carried on a study of measurement prospects with full simulation, reconstructing the B{tag} in hadronic modes with the FEI, and reconstructing the tau lepton in four 1-prong decay modes, specifically $\mu v \overline{v}$, $e v \overline{v}$, πv , $\pi \pi^0 v$.
+The tauonic mode has been measured by Belle and BaBar, and the last Belle measurement [15], combining the results obtained in the hadronic and semileptonic tag, reached a precision of 24% on the branching ratio.
+The Belle II experiment has carried on a study of measurement prospects with full simulation [3], reconstructing the B{tag} in hadronic modes with the FEI, and reconstructing the tau lepton in four 1-prong decay modes, specifically $\mu v \overline{v}$, $e v \overline{v}$, πv , $\pi \pi^0 v$.
 The most important part of the event selection is the reduction of the beam background photons component exploiting the properties of the calorimeter clusters originated from physics photons: they are more energetic, in time with the bunch crossing, and usually are associated with few calorimeter crystals, while beam induced photon showers exhibit a larger spread of energy deposits.
-The signal is extracted with a maximum likelihood fit to the E{ECL} distribution (Fig. 3, left), and a toy MC study has shown that with 1 ab^{-1} Belle II will be able to measure the $B^- \rightarrow \tau^- \bar{\nu}$ Branching Ratio with a 29% precision, corresponding to 3.4σ (statistical only).
+The signal is extracted with a maximum likelihood fit to the E{ECL} distribution (Fig. 3, left), and a toy MC study has shown that with 1 ab^{-1} Belle II will be able to measure the $B^- \rightarrow \tau^- \bar{\nu}$ branching ratio with a 29% precision (statistical only).
 The measurement projections with 5 and 50 ab^{-1} , including the systematic uncertainties and extrapolating from the Belle measurement for the semileptonic tag, are summarized in Table 2.
-The main expected contributions to the systematic uncertainties come from the knowledge of the background models, the Branching Ratio of the backgrounds peaking in E{ECL} and the tagging efficiencies.
-Nevertheless most of these uncertainties will be strongly reduced with increasing luminosity as they rely on control samples in data.
+The main expected contributions to the systematic uncertainties come from the knowledge of the background models, the branching ratio of the backgrounds peaking in E{ECL} and the tagging efficiencies.
+Nevertheless most of these uncertainties will be strongly reduced with increasing luminosity as they rely on data control samples.

 A dedicated study has been performed to evaluate the impact of the beam background on the measurement, and in particular on the E{ECL} resolution.
-The Belle II MC with superimposed nominal beam background has been compared to the Belle MC used for the measurement with hadronic tag [15], see Fig. 3.
+The Belle II MC with superimposed nominal beam background has been compared to the Belle MC used for the measurement with hadronic tag [16], see Fig. 3.
 The comparison shows that the impact of the increased beam background is almost negligible, with a slightly better resolution at Belle II, thanks to the upgraded detector and to the advanced decay reconstruction techniques used in the new experiment.

-In conclusion, the current extrapolations indicate that Belle II will be able to observe the $B \rightarrow \tau v$ decay with a significance above the 5σ level after collecting about 3 ab-1 of data.
+In conclusion, the full simulation study indicates that Belle II will be able to observe the $B \rightarrow \tau \nu$ decay, using the hadronic tag, with a significance above the 5σ level after collecting about 3 ab-1 of data.